amrmahdyy/Sockets/README.md

 Close the connection
 end while
-note: your client program should use the reliable stream protocol and the internet domain protocols
+note: your client program should use the reliable stream protocol and the internet domain protocols.

 3) HTTP 1.1
 You are required to add simple HTTP/1.1 support to your web server, consisting of persistent connections and pipelining of client requests